 PG | 117 min | Animation, Action, Adventure

-Teen Miles Morales becomes Spider-Man of his reality, crossing his path with five counterparts from other dimensions to stop a threat for all realities.
+Teen Miles Morales becomes the Spider-Man of his universe, and must join with five spider-powered individuals from other dimensions to stop a threat for all realities.

 R | 95 min | Comedy, Crime, Drama

 While on probation, a man begins to re-evaluate his relationship with his volatile best friend.